Greg Marsh

 Greg Marsh is a British entrepreneur and academic.
-He is the founder and CEO of Nous, a financial technology company that uses artificial intelligence to help households save money on bills.
+He is the founder and CEO of Nous, a financial technology company that claims to use artificial intelligence to help households save money on bills.
 He previously founded the luxury accommodation marketplace onefinestay and has served as a commentator on personal finance and entrepreneurship.

 Early life

 Marsh was born in London and read English and philosophy at Christ's College, Cambridge.
 He later attended Harvard Business School on a Fulbright Scholarship, where he was twice named a Ford Scholar.
 Marsh is the grandson of Amnesty International founder Peter Benenson, and great-grandson of campaigner Flora Solomon.

 Career

 Early career

 Marsh began his career at Index Ventures, a European venture capital firm.

 In 2010, he founded onefinestay, a luxury home rental marketplace that allowed travelers to stay in high-end private homes with hotel-style service.
 The company was acquired by Accor in 2016 for a reported US$170 million (£117 million).

 Following the acquisition, Marsh served on the Taylor Review of Modern Working Practices, commissioned by then-Prime Minister Theresa May.
 He later joined the faculty of Harvard Business School, where he taught entrepreneurship, and was elected to the international board of Amnesty International.
 He is also a visiting professor at Imperial College Business School.